.png)

 5. Medical Librarian - Librarians specializing in medical literature and resources, supporting students and faculty in accessing relevant information for research and learning.

 Embarking on a career in medical education means contributing directly to the cultivation of skilled and compassionate healthcare professionals.
-The impact is far-reaching, as the knowledge and values instilled during the formative years resonate throughout a practitioner's entire career, influencing patient care and the overall healthcare landscape.
+The impact is far-reaching, as the knowledge and values instilled during the formative years resonate throughout a practitioner's career, influencing patient care and the healthcare landscape.

 Healthcare Administration